exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 How Does Caching Work?
 ----------------------

-Exaslct was built with caching in mind, because building a flavor might take very long, and many build steps don’t change that often.
+``exaslct`` was built with caching in mind, because building a flavor might take very long, and many build steps don’t change that often.
 Furthermore, an end user most likely only changes the build-step flavor-customization which is designed to have a minimal impact on all